 What can funds be used for?

-Nourish Nova Scotia developed NYR to help schools and not-for-profit childcare centres meet the directives in the Food and Nutrition Policy for Nova Scotia Schools and Standards for Food and Nutrition in Regulated Childcare around role-modeling and healthy fundraising.
+Nourish Nova Scotia developed NYR to help schools meet the directives in the Food and Nutrition Policy for Nova Scotia Schools and Standards for Food and Nutrition in Regulated Childcare around role-modeling and healthy fundraising.
 Participation in NYR also supports the wellness goal in the schools student success plan.